hutonahill/Cosmere-MTG-Cards/README.md

 Welcome to my Cosmere MTG cards.

-I don't play much Magic, so take this all with a grain of salt.
+I don't play much Magic, so take this all with a grain of salt. i just have fun making the cards